 - Tourist Attraction Discount Passes

-Live theatre is a wonderful thing to enjoy while traveling.
-L.A. has several options in December.
-Los Angeles loves to entertain!
+Live theatre is a wonderful thing to enjoy while traveling and the Los Angeles area loves to entertain!

-Here are just a few of the many plays and ballets happening in December 2019.
+Here are just a few of the plays and ballets happening in January:

 Click here to find all the theatre productions in LA this January.